BioGeMT/miRBench_paper/miRNAfinder/README.txt

 To use:

-"python miRNAfinder.py input_file output_file"
+"python miRNAfinder.py --ifile input_file --ofile output_file"

+If the input file is not specified, the input is STDIN.
-If the output file is not specified, the output is saved in a file named "filtered_data.tsv" in the current directory.
-If more 2 arguments are given, they are ignored.
+If the output file is not specified, the output is STDOUT.

 EXAMPLE INPUT: